 Water Body Biological Quality Classification Comment River Colne Grade B from 2005 - 2008 This represents a good quality river with a small reduction in species sensitive to pollution and a small number of species that tolerate pollution.
-Wraysbury River Grade B from 1995 - 2008 Good quality Fray's River Grade B in 2005 Grade A in 2007 Grade B in 2008 Good quality New Year's Green Bourne Grade B in 2005 Grade A in 2007 Grade B in 2008 Good Quality River Crane Grade C Fair quality Duke of Northumberland's Grade C historically Grade D in 2007 and Declining fair to poor quality in recent years
+Wraysbury River Grade B from 1995 - 2008 Good quality Fray's River Grade B in 2005 Grade A in 2007 Grade B in 2008 Good quality

+T

+New Year's Green Grade B in 2005 Good Quality

+Bourne Grade A in 2007

+Grade B in 2008

+River Crane Grade C Fair quality

+Duke of Grade C historically Declining fair to poor quality in recent years

+Northumberland's Grade D in 2007 and

 Upper River 2008

 Yeading Brook Grade E Slow decline in recent years

 GUC: Batchworth Grade E Poor Quality

 Reach

 GUC: Harefield Grade D Poor Quality

 Reach

 GUC: Denham Grade C Achieved consistent fair quality

 Reach

 GUC: Cowley Grade C Achieved consistent fair quality

 Reach

 GUC: Cowley Grade C historically Declining quality

 Reach Grade E in 2008

-GUC Grand Union Canal Biological The grade represents the relative ecological condition of the river and how Grade sensitive is to supporting either an increase or decrease in species numbers.
+GUC Grand Union Canal Biological Grade The grade represents the relative ecological condition of the river and how sensitive is to supporting either an increase or decrease in species numbers.

-- 6.32 In the past five years including 2009/10 there was no instance where permission for development was granted contrary to the final advice of the EA on either flood defence grounds or water quality.
+- 6.32 In the past six years including 2010/11 there was no instance where permission for development was granted contrary to the final advice of the EA on either flood defence grounds or water quality.
 Where advice was given these applications were either refused or modified to the requirements stipulated by the Environment Agency. - 6.33 Saved UDP policies OE7 to OE10 contained within the Unitary Development Plan pertain to surface water drainage and flood prevention issues.
 Issues of flooding and water quality will be covered within the Core Strategy DPD in the emerging LDF.